NOTE! NOTE! NOTE!

 MikuMikuDance is a free 3D program that allows anyone to create performances either from scratch or using ready-made character models and choreographies.

-With the help of a separate VR extension, the user can "dive" into the presentation made with the MMD studio!
+A separate VR extension allows the user to "dive" into the performance made in the MMD studio!

 A few things about use

-MMD is of Japanese origin, and although there is an English version, it is not always able to communicate smoothly with a Western computer - the program itself usually works without major problems, but content made in Japan for the program, for example, may not load correctly.
+MMD is of Japanese origin, and although there is an English version, it is not always able to communicate smoothly with a Western computer - the program itself usually works without major problems, but content made for the program in Japan, for example, may not load correctly.

-In order to get the most complete compatibility, the user must first install the entire Japanese language and character set on their computer's operating system.
-After this, the computer no longer converts the hiragana, katakana and kanji characters of the files into a herring salad of the western "romaji character set", but they are saved in their original form and MMD can read them correctly.
+To achieve maximum compatibility, users must first install the full Japanese language and character set on their computer's operating system.
+The computer will then no longer convert the hiragana, katakana and kanji characters in the files to the Western "romaji" character set, but will store them in their original form and MMD will be able to read them correctly.

-Related to the previous one, a common problem is the "missing" of the textures of some character models downloaded from the web as zip files, which in turn leads to "completely white characters".
-The textures aren't really missing, but they don't load/merge with the character.
-This is mostly due to the used decompression program that has not been able to decompress file names with kanji characters correctly.
-A .pmx or older .pmd file containing character data searches for textures with the exact names that the creator of the character has set them, and the decompression program must not "apply" with the names of the files at all, but they must be decompressed in exactly the same way as they were entered into the character data.
-One program that can extract files is ZipExtractor.
-(Another option is, of course, to open the .pmx file with an editor and manually enter each texture into the character data with new names, however, I personally don't prefer this because there are a considerable number of file names to change.)
+Related to the former, a common problem is the "missing" textures of some character models downloaded as zip files from the web, which in turn leads to "all-white characters".
+The textures are not actually missing, but they do not load/merge with the character.
+This is mostly due to the decompiler used not being able to correctly decode the kanji character names of the files.
+A .pmx or older .pmd file in a character file will look for textures with exactly the names the character author has set them to, and the decrypter must not "apply" to the file names at all, but must decrypt them exactly as they are entered into the character file.
+One program that can extract the files is ZipExtractor.
+(Another option is of course to open the .pmx file with an editor and manually enter each texture into the character set with new names, but I don't prefer this myself because there are a considerable number of file names to change.)

-In order to avoid compatibility errors, the MMD application should always be run with "Japanese localization" - this can be done with the help of a separate program that places itself "between" MMD and the operating system and tells MMD that it is a native Japanese operating system.
+To avoid compatibility errors, it is also recommended to always run the MMD application with a "Japanese localization" - this is done with a separate program that will put itself "between" the MMD and the operating system and tell the MMD that it is a native Japanese operating system.

 Finding content